react-native-webview/react-native-webview/README.md

 ### Contributor Notes

 * I've removed all PropTypes for now.
-Instead, we'll be moving toward Flow or TypeScript at some later date
+Instead, we'll be moving toward Flow or TypeScript at a later date

 ## Maintainers